Cheap travel without a cheap experience – that’s the goal.

 Skype and Facetime – Download these two apps for your phone and when you have free wifi, stay connected face-to-face with family and friends.

 Reduce the cost and the weight – Travel guides are heavy and expensive.
 Do you need the guide for an entire country or just for certain regions?
 Buy just what you need and get it in electronic format.
-You can carry it on your phone, tablet or computer and have instant access to the same information you would have in a heavy book.
+Find Kindle travel guides here and carry it on your phone, tablet or computer giving you instant access to the same information you would have in a heavy book.

 25,000 concise and free travel guides – There are many free travel guides online.
 Toowist is one source your can check out.

 Free travel apps for your smart phone – From subway navigation apps to translation apps, there are thousands of free phone apps that are great for travel.
-Here’s Stux Travel’s part one of their fun travel apps report.
-There’s a part two too!
+Read Travel Apps that Save Money and Make Travel Easier.

 Travel Stuff You Want to Know

 Every month in the Solo Traveler newsletter, I share links to budget travel tips and cool travel info.
 That’s on the first Monday of the month.
 On the third Monday, I send out the Solo Travel Advisory with deals that come my way that are great for solo travelers.
-Sign up for the newsletter here:
+Sign up for them here.